The Ultimate CMMS Reporting Guide for Maintenance Teams

 4. Asset performance report

 An asset performance CMMS report aims to help facilities managers maintain operational efficiency and consistency by minimizing downtime, maintaining functionality, and keeping assets operational as long as possible.
-This type of CMMS reporting provides data that shows managers what assets can use preventative maintenance to help keep them up and running for as long as possible.
+This type of CMMS reporting provides data that shows managers what assets can use preventive maintenance to help keep them up and running for as long as possible.
 Asset performance management reports also provide key metrics such as overall equipment effectiveness and availability.

 Besides reducing equipment downtime, asset performance CMMS reports can give you insights that contribute to predictive maintenance, allowing equipment managers to predict maintenance needs and prevent breakdowns.
 Keeping equipment operational can also lower environmental health and safety risks, thereby reducing legal and compliance risks.
+By analyzing asset performance data, you can develop effective maintenance strategies that optimize costs and extend the life of your equipment.

 5. Inventory management report